Motus.cars makes buying a car as easy as a click

 - the use of website features and elements that consumers have become accustomed to in their daily online activities, such as a static mobi quick-link navigation bar at the bottom of the screen.

-Goliath is a local guy with whom everyday South Africans can identify, which makes him the perfect choice to introduce motus.cars to South Africans.
+Goliath is a local guy with whom everyday people can identify, which makes him the perfect choice to introduce motus.cars to South Africans.
 His youthful personality, energy and openness is well-fitted to the brand.
-With his lighthearted personality Goliath is certainly going to make the motus.cars road trip a journey not to be missed.
+With his lighthearted personality, Goliath is certainly going to make the motus.cars road trip a journey not to be missed.

-South African car shoppers and comedy fans can follow his progress on Metro FM, weekdays at 3pm to 6pm with DJ Naves & Sphectacula checking in on him with live crossings, as well as Facebook and YouTube updates.
+SA car shoppers and comedy fans can follow his progress on Metro FM, weekdays at 3pm to 6pm with DJ Naves & Sphectacula, checking in on him with live crossings, as well as Facebook and YouTube updates.

-“We are excited about the launch of motus.cars, which truly is the culmination of the rebranding rollout of Motus Holdings. ” said Corné Venter, CEO: Motus retail and rental SA division.
+“We are excited about the launch of motus.cars, which truly is the culmination of the rebranding rollout of Motus Holdings,” said Corné Venter, CEO of Motus retail and rental SA division.

 “Motus.cars is not only an industry-first in so many ways, but also the first true online brand in our company.
-We really love our catchy new brand and trust that South African car shoppers will enjoy the online experience now available to them.
+We really love our catchy new brand and trust that SA car shoppers will enjoy the online experience now available to them.

 This article was paid for by Motus.